ikolokotronis/Web-Store-App/README.md

 * Forgot password functionality
 * Sign in to the newsletter
 * Write a complaint
+* Search for products, categories or subcategories
+* Preview each category's/subcategory's details
 * Add a product to your shopping cart
 * Modify the quantity of the product before adding to your shopping cart
 * Delete a specific product or all products in your shopping cart